“Hi, my name is Jane, and I’m a hot sleeper.”

 For hot sleepers, this particular duvet may be the best choice to use during the entire year.
 Its lightweight composition helps to ensure that it is not too heavy, and it can assist with temperature control.

 A goose duvet that will meet all the needs of hot sleepers is the Down Under White Goose Down Summer Duvet.
 This duvet is made with 12# baffle boxes and durable white cording that is double stitched.
 The outer cover is 100% top-quality cotton.
 It is made specifically for warm weather use and it brings a lot of relief to hot sleepers.

 When choosing the best bedding to stay cool while you sleep, don’t forget about the sheets!

 Sheets that are made from high-quality cotton or bamboo are ideal for hot sleepers.
-Both of these are breathable materials which are going to help the hot sleeper to cool down.
+Both of these are breathable materials that are going to help the hot sleeper to cool down.